 - Provide a safe place for pupils to discuss issues so they better understand how to protect themselves.

 - Teach a broad and balanced curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of life.

-- Through our SEAL curriculum we teach children about the importance of making the right choices, being tolerant of others, valuing other’s views and the need to respect similarities and differences.
+- Through our RSHE curriculum we teach children about the importance of making the right choices, being tolerant of others, valuing other’s views and the need to respect similarities and differences.